Google releases Semantic Reactor for natural language understanding experimentation

 - Input-response: The lines that are the most appropriate conversational responses are ranked higher

-Beyond ranking lists, Semantic Reactor can help write dialog for a chatbot, like a customer service chatbot, using semantic similarity.
+Beyond ranking lists, Semantic Reactor can help write dialog for a chatbot, such as a customer service chatbot, using semantic similarity.
 Specifically, it can quickly add new question/answer pairs and test different phrasings, enabling developers to see how the model reacts to them.

 Semantic Reactor can also search through text using input-response, meaning it can examine a list of potential responses and rank each according to which the model thinks is the most likely.
 In input-response mode, the model predicts the most conversational response to an input, and in semantic similarity mode, it returns the answer that’s semantically closest to the input.